London Borough of Islington: Further Education

 There are two performing arts colleges.
 The Urdang Academy and the Musical Theatre Academy are both based in Islington.

 Schools

 The borough currently maintains 47 primary schools, 10 secondary schools, three special schools and five Pupil Referral Units.
-In 2000, Cambridge Education Associates, a private firm, took over the management of the Islington's state schools from the local education authority.
+In 2000, Cambridge Education Associates, a private firm, took over the management of the Islington's state schools from the local education authority but the education service returned to the Council in 2011.

 Media

 The Islington Gazette is a local newspaper.

 Freedom of the Borough

-The following people and military units have received the Freedom of the Borough of Islington.